-To check your baby’s body temperature, simply place your hand on their chest, tummy or back.
-This is the best way to feel if they are too hot or too cold, rather than feeling their hands or feet as often your baby’s feet or hands will actually feel cooler than their core temperature.
+To check your baby’s temperature, just put your hand on their chest, tummy or back.
+This is the best way to feel if they are too hot or too cold, rather than feeling their hands or feet.
+Often your baby’s feet or hands will actually feel cooler than their core temperature.

 Dressing your baby appropriately

-ErgoPouch baby swaddles, sleep sacks and sleep suits are a great choice when it comes to correctly dressing your baby for sleep.
-In addition to the quality, organic fabrics which come in a range of adorable prints, our products also allow babies to move freely, with ergonomically shaped designs and stretch insert fabrics.
+ergoPouch Cocoon Swaddle Bags, Sleeping Bags, Sleep Suit Bags and Sleep Onesies are a great choice when it comes to correctly dressing your baby for sleep.
+Our entire range is made using natural fibres such as organic cotton and bamboo.
+Our products also allow babies to move freely, with ergonomically shaped designs and stretch insert fabrics.

-Basically, when we give sleep wear a Tog rating, we’re measuring the warmth of a sleeping bag, swaddle or sleep suit, so you know which one best suits the season and situation.
-The smaller the Tog number, the cooler, or lighter, the sleeping bag.
-The higher the Tog, the warmer the sleeping bag.
+You may have heard of a ‘TOG rating’ in relation to baby Sleeping Bags, but not really know what it is.
+Essentially, it’s a way of measuring the warmth of a Pouch, so you know which one best suits the season and situation.
+The smaller the TOG number, the cooler, or lighter, the Pouch.
+The higher the TOG, the warmer the Pouch.

-We’re here to make choosing the right sleeping garment for your baby that little bit easier.
-Take a look at the guide below, to help you find the perfect ergoPouch sleep wear combination for your baby.
+We aim to take the guesswork out of choosing the right sleeping garment for your baby.
+Take a look at the guide below, to help you find the best sleepwear to help your baby sleep easier.